Schibsted-Tech-Polska/stp.project_analysis/README.md

 ================

 Tool which analyzes code quality of java, js and php projects.
-This application uses sonar for java, js, php , and plato fo js.
+This application uses sonar for java, js, php , and plato for js.

 See what it can : http://youtu.be/pXLYnlFQe7E